 - How much coverage you want: Better coverage = Higher cost

 Choosing the best plan can seem confusing.
-Allianz Global Assistance* offers a range of plans for every travel scenario.
+Find a company that offers a range of plans for every travel scenario.
 If your costs are minimal–say you’re using points and miles instead of paying for expensive hotels and flights–you can get a OneTrip Emergency Medical Plan.

 Just as with your domestic health insurance, you can determine if you want a basic plan with minimal medical coverage…or if you want $1 million in medical care and $50,000 for evacuation.
 Maximum coverage can also provide free coverage for children under 17 who travel with you.